-NATIONAL COAL TRANSPORTATION ASSOCIATION
+NORTH AMERICAN RAIL SHIPPERS ASSOCIATION

 Good morning.
 I'm Dan Elliott, Chairman of the Surface Transportation Board.
 I'm happy to be here this morning.
 This conference is a great opportunity for me to meet with stakeholders in an informal setting, to learn about new developments in the industry, and to speak about the work of the Surface Transportation Board.

+I would like to thank the North American Rail Shippers Association for extending its invitation.
+Industry organizations like NARS play an important role in supporting the overall health and stability of the railroad network by providing a forum for communication between stakeholder groups.
+NARS' membership reaches broadly across the industry and its constituents bring a wealth of knowledge and insight to the table.
+NARS' primary objective - that of sharing ideas and innovation for the overall advancement of the railroad industry - dovetails with a theme that I have emphasized during my tenure: that is, the importance of our stakeholders coming together to resolve disputes through collaboration and negotiation, rather than through formal proceedings.
+Over the last few years, we have been working very hard to make resources available to our stakeholders to promote private-sector solutions and reduce the number of formal disputes brought before the Board.

-I would like to thank the National Coal Transportation Association for extending its invitation.
-Even more importantly, I would like to thank NCTA for appearing at the Board's April 10 rail service hearing.
-Given that we're still in the midst of some fairly significant service difficulties, I'm going to focus the first part of my remarks on that issue and then move to other matters that are happening at the Board.
-I know that the recent months have been extraordinarily challenging for many rail shippers, including coal shippers.
-By and large, rail carriers across the nation have indicated that their level of customer service has suffered.
-There is some disagreement among stakeholders as to how and why certain railroads found themselves unable to meet expectations, but I think everyone agrees that it has been a very difficult period.
-It is imperative that things improve as quickly as possible.
+Our outreach in this area has extended to many issues, including the significant rail service difficulties that arose this past winter.
+In the first half of my remarks, I'm going to talk about our response to the service issues, and then I'll move to other matters that are happening at the Board.

+Recent months have been very challenging for many rail shippers.
+By and large, rail carriers across the nation have acknowledged that their performance has suffered.
+There is disagreement among stakeholders as to how and why certain railroads fell short of service expectations.
+But, I think everyone agrees that this has been a difficult period.
+It is imperative that operations improve as quickly as possible.

-A number of factors no doubt contributed to what some call a "perfect storm" for subpar rail service.
-This winter, sustained frigid temperatures in certain areas, coupled with significant snow accumulations, created challenging railroad operating conditions.
-This harsh weather brought on mechanical impediments, from frozen switches to failing air-brake pressure.
-The carriers had to make adjustments to safeguard MOW employees from dangerous working conditions and train crew movements were disrupted due to local conditions.
-In some areas, railroads reduced their train lengths, requiring additional locomotive power to move the same volume of traffic.
+A number of factors contributed to what some might call a "perfect storm" for subpar rail service.
+Over the winter, sustained cold temperatures, coupled with significant snow accumulations in certain areas, created challenging railroad operating conditions.
+The harsh weather caused mechanical failures, disrupted crew movements, and forced some railroads to modify operating practices.

-At the same time, traffic increased, sometimes in ways that some railroads acknowledge they did not adequately anticipate.
+At the same time, traffic patterns changed in ways that certain railroads acknowledge they failed to anticipate adequately.
 In both the U.S. and Canada, the grain harvest yielded a bumper crop.
-The same lines carrying that crop yield were those already seeing a marked increase in traffic volumes related to shale oil production - primarily frac sand shipments and unit train movements of oil.
-Colder temperatures increased demand for electrical generation, putting pressure on utility stockpiles.
-Intermodal traffic continued to rebound, in connection with the strengthening of the broader economy, bringing additional traffic into the major east-west gateways.
+The same lines carrying that crop were already seeing a marked increase in traffic related to shale oil production - both frac sand and unit train movements of oil.
+Colder temperatures increased energy demand, putting pressure on utilities to replenish coal stockpiles.
+And, intermodal traffic continued to rebound, bringing additional traffic into the major gateways.

-How much of the cause of the service problems is attributable to weather and how much is based on traffic shifts/carrier management decisions is the subject to debate.
-I know that shippers are frustrated.
-Today I am going to focus on the resulting service difficulties but, as you can tell from our hearing, we are also trying to get a better understanding of the underlying causes - with an eye toward making sure that the carriers are doing everything they can do to improve service for all shippers and to learn from this experience going forward.
+What portion of the service problems is attributable to weather and what portion is attributable to traffic shifts and carrier management decisions is subject to debate.
+Both railroads and shippers are frustrated.
+At the Board, we continue to actively investigate the service problems to solidify our understanding of the underlying causes - with an eye toward making sure that the railroads are doing everything they can to improve service for all shippers.
+The railroads must learn from this experience going forward, and implement appropriate contingency measures.